pijuskri/Po-Sharp/veritas/src/main/scala/README.md

 ### Writing a Test

+> [!WARNING]
+> The tests are no longer discovered via the annotation, instead there is a hardcoded list at the top of
+> [`veritas`](./core/Veritas.scala).
+This is because I have no clue how to get reflection to work properly in Scala 3.
+> The tests inside the classes are still "discovered" the same way as before.

 Writing tests is pretty straight forward.
 For a method to be considered a test it must:

 - Be inside the `test` package